cjprybol/reproducibility-via-singularity/README.md

 time to run < 10 minutes on a modern laptop with decent download rates (10 Mb/s?)

-Requiring little more effort for others than the wait required to perform the computation, this simplicity of reproducability lowers the barrier for others to investigate your work.
+Requiring little more effort for others than the wait required to perform the computation, this simplicity of reproducibility lowers the barrier for others to investigate your work.
 This encourages responsible research conduct and increases the rate of knowledge transfer.

 # What is Singularity?